GypsyDangerous/Python-Neural-Network/README.md

 # Python-Neural-Network
-a simple deep neural network I made on my quest to understand machine learning and neural networks.
+A simple deep neural network I made on my quest to understand machine learning and neural networks.

 ## The Network
-the network is a multiplayer deep neural with a variable number of input nodes, hidden layers, hidden nodes in those layers, output nodes, and training epochs.
+The network is a multiplayer deep neural with a variable number of input nodes, hidden layers, hidden nodes in those layers, output nodes, and training epochs.
 It is a deep neural network but it is probably not the most efficient code. the network is object oriented, so you can bring it in to your program by importing the file and creating a variable for a neural network.
 The network takes in 5 variable for the constructor function. the number of inputs, layers, hiddens, outputs, and epochs in that order.
 ### Functions
 * setLearningRate - sets the networks learning rate.